pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< learner-task-help >}}

-In the help panel, look in the “Working with variables” section.
+In the Scratch/Python help content, look in the “Working with variables” section.

 {{< learner-task-help >}}